 In this case, Windows installs a generic monitor driver for such hardware.
 But again this solution doesn’t always work as the driver may not be fully compatible with the hardware.
 This leads to a generic PNP monitor driver issue in Windows 10.

-Many users ask that is there a way to uninstall/remove the PNP monitor from windows 10 or 7 and what will happen afterward. you can delete or disable the PNP driver by going into the device manager.
-But when you are done you don’t need to worry about upon next reboot your system will automatically scan and install the latest PnP driver for the monitor.
+Users often wonder if it’s possible to remove or disable the PNP monitor from Windows 10 or 7 and what consequences may follow.
+While you can delete or disable the PNP driver via the device manager, there’s no need to worry.
+Upon the next reboot, your system will automatically scan and install the latest PnP driver for the monitor.

-On the contrary, if you disable it your display will not stop working.
-The Microsoft Operating system will revert to a standard VGA driver or the same default driver that was used during the original installation of the operating system.
+If disabled, the Microsoft Operating system will revert to a standard VGA driver or the default driver used during the initial OS installation, ensuring your display doesn’t stop working.

 - Uninstall Generic PnP Monitor Driver